vbuterin/blog/posts/futures6.md

 ### How does it interact with other parts of the roadmap?

 Inclusion lists need to support account abstracted transactions.
 In practice, the needs of inclusion lists and the needs of decentralized mempools end up being pretty similar, though there is slightly more flexibility for inclusion lists.
 Additionally, account abstraction implementations should ideally be harmonized on L1 and L2 as much as possible.
 If, in the future, we expect most users to be using keystore rollups, the account abstraction designs should be built with this in mind.
+Gas payment abstraction should also be designed with cross-chain use cases in mind (see eg. [RIP-7755](https://ethereum-magicians.org/t/rip-7755-contract-standard-for-cross-l2-calls-facilitation/20776)).

 <a id="3" />